Why Your LinkedIn Marketing Strategy is Not Working

-Everyone has told you LinkedIn has replaced cold calling and that’s great news as you never had any intention of cold calling anyway, because people come to you, right?
+Everyone has told you your profile on LinkedIn has replaced cold calling and that’s great news as you never had any intention of cold calling anyway, because people come to you, right?

 However, you realize the world has changed and you joined LinkedIn months ago.
 So, why aren’t people calling to become clients?